hturner/pkg-dev-ctv/proposal.md

  - `r pkg("exampletestr")` and `r pkg("doctest")` convert examples into tests to be run by testthat. `r pkg("testex")` converts documentation by roxygen2 into tests to be run by testthat.
  - `r pkg("cucumber")` integrates with testthat to run tests specified using the 'Gherkin' language to describe high level scenarios, e.g. when <I do this>, then <this should happen>.
  - `r pkg("quickcheck")` checks against randomly generated input and compatible with testthat.
- - `r pkg("xpectr")` provides tools for generating expectations in a systematic way.
+ - `r pkg("xpectr")` provides tools for generating expectations for testthat tests in a systematic way.

 Testing internet requests can be difficult to do it reliably.